microsoft/edge-diagnostics-adapter/README.md

 3. Go to http://localhost:9222/

 ## Building & Contributing
-To build and contribute to this project take a gander at the wiki pages on [building](https://github.com/Microsoft/EdgeDiagnosticsAdapter/wiki/Building) and [contributing](https://github.com/Microsoft/EdgeDiagnosticsAdapter/wiki/Contributing)
+To build and contribute to this project take a gander at the wiki pages on [building](https://github.com/Microsoft/EdgeDiagnosticsAdapter/wiki/Building) and contributing (coming soon).